Christopher van Huizen: Home United

 On 2 January 2017, Van Huizen signed for Home United.
-He make his debut for the club during the first leg of the 2017 AFC Cup qualifying play-offs against Cambodian club Phnom Penh Crown in a 4–3 away win on 30 January.
+He made his debut for the club during the first leg of the 2017 AFC Cup qualifying play-offs against Cambodian club Phnom Penh Crown in a 4–3 away win on 30 January.

 Geylang International

 In January 2019, Van Huizen signed for his boyhood club, Geylang International ahead of the 2019 season.
 On 5 July, he raked up a brace of assist which helped his team settled to a 2–2 draw against Hougang United.
-In the next match against Home United on 12 July, Van Huizen again picked up a brace of assist but that was not enough as Geylang suffered to a 3–2 defeat.
+In the next match against Home United on 12 July, Van Huizen again picked up a brace of assist, but that was not enough as Geylang suffered to a 3–2 defeat.
 On 30 August, he raked up his third brace of assist in the season which helped his team to win 2–1 against Young Lions.
 Van Huizen recorded 10 assists in the league leading the top assist chart in the 2019 season.

 On 15 March 2020, Van Huizen scored a brace which helped his team to win 2–1 against Hougang United during a league match.

 On 3 October 2021, Van Huizen recorded a hat-trick of assist in a 3–0 win over Balestier Khalsa which won him the 'man of the match' award.
 However, on 11 November 2021, he left Geylang International, considering retirement from football.